-If you’re not sure about your family history but think you might fall into one of these groups, consider doing a blood test just to be sure.
+If you’re unsure about your family history but think you might fall into one of these groups, consider doing a blood test just to be sure.

-A genetic counselor can help you navigate both your blood test results and the questions that come up afterward.
-Looking at test results from both you and your partner, they can give you more specific information about the chances of your child having either SCT or SCA.
+If you and your partner are screened and found to carry the gene, a genetic counselor can help you understand your test results and give you more specific information about the chances of your biological child having either SCT or SCD.

-If you live in the United States or Canada, the National Society of Genetic Counselors has a tool to help you find a genetic counselor in your area.
+If you live in the U.S. or Canada, the National Society of Genetic Counselors has a tool to help you find a genetic counselor in your area.